8xhRD1LnczvxwQUU/GitHubRepositoryName1/gettingstarted.rst

-Getting Started
+Getting started
 ================

 Introduction
 ++++++++++++

-A couple of installs and using the ReadTheDocs command line interface to create your documentation project will have you up and editing real documentation in a matter of minutes.
+A couple of installs and using the *ReadTheDocs* command line interface to create your documentation project will have you up and editing real documentation in a matter of minutes.
 We will set up a few requirements and generating a documentation project that we can edit and run locally.

-Install ReadTheDocs prerequisites
+Install *ReadTheDocs* prerequisites
 +++++++++++++++++++++++++++++++++

 We will: